fkaduk/kobodeck/README.md

- 5. the configuration file written by LibreOffice was not recognized as the JSON parser would crash on the [BOM](http://www.unicode.org/faq/utf_bom.html#BOM) marker inserted at the beginning of the file.
+ 5. the configuration file written by LibreOffice was not recognized as the JSON parser would crash on the [BOM](http://www.unicode.org/faq/utf_bom.html#BOM) marker inserted at the beginning of the file. (fixed!)

- 6. the user had to be told to connect the reader back to see what was happening - they didn't find the logfile on their own.
+ 6. the user had to be told to connect the reader back to see what was happening - they didn't find the logfile on their own. (fixed!)

  7. user attempted to tap the "Sync" button on the homepage to sync articles, which fails because that doesn't trigger wallabako